fibleep/vinyl_prog3/PROJECT_CHECKLIST.md

         - support for second language [X]
         - validation:
             - use viewmodels for the forms, add validation there [X]
-            - use validation messages, show them in your views
+            - use validation messages, show them in your views [?]
+My controller handler seems to be catching all of my exceptions
-            - some minimal client side validation
+            - some minimal client side validation [X]
 - repository layer: 4 implementations
     - using collections [X]
-    - using JdbcTemplate
+    - using JdbcTemplate [?]
+JDBC updating doesnt work
     - using ORM (JPA) [X]
     - using JpaRepository (Spring Data) [X]
         - at least two method queries [X]